NREL/EnergyPlus/design/FY2018/NFP_GHE_Load_Aggregation.md

 ## Testing/Validation

-The methods were tested by performing a parametric study which swept a wide range of variations for for the input parameters.
+The methods were tested by performing a parametric study which swept a wide range of variations for the input parameters.
+The input parameters which are varied can be described using two questions: how much time should each bin represent, and how many bins a given aggregation period should be used.
 The two primary methods being tested are the dynamic and static method.
-Any other methods listed are subsets of the static method.
+The Liu (2015), Bernier et al. (2004), and Yavuzturk & Spitler (1999) methods are subsets of the static method.

 EnergyPlus was used to generate two sets of annual loads.
 One load set consists of balanced heating and cooling loads, and the other set consists of imbalanced heating and cooling loads.
 The simulations were also ran for 1 and 5 years for each of the load cases, resulting in a total of four simulations for each variation of the parametric study.